sumonchhetry/restaurant-website/README.md

 # Adding js to the website

-Added smooth scrolling effect with Javs=ascript
+Added smooth scrolling effect with Javascript